devlooped/oss/readme.md

 5. [dependabot](.github/dependabot.yml) is configured to check for updated nuget packages every week.

-6. A default [icon.png](src/icon.png) and strong-name key is provided by default too.
-These may be removed as well from the initial `.netconfig` if the intention is to customize them for a particular project.
+6. A default [icon.png](src/icon.png) and strong-name key are provided by default too.
+These may be skipped as well in the `.netconfig` file if the intention is to customize them for a particular project.

 7. [Bug](.github/ISSUE_TEMPLATE/bug.md) and [Feature](.github/ISSUE_TEMPLATE/feature.md) issue templates
    are provided.